PowaBanga/Hexchatscripts/README.md

 # Hexchatscripts
-They are more models for that i do not forget them
+Here is my own script addons for hexchat.
+They are here like a savestate for me.
+If you want to use it, just do it.